How age-based options work

 For U.S. bond market returns, we use the S&P High Grade Corporate Index from 1926 through 1968, the Citigroup High Grade Index from 1969 through 1972, the Lehman Brothers U.S. Long Credit AA Index from 1973 through 1975, the Barclays U.S. Aggregate Bond Index from 1976 through 2009, and the Spliced Barclays U.S. Aggregate Float Adjusted Bond Index thereafter.

-For U.S. short-term reserve returns, we use the Ibbotson 1-Month Treasury Bill Index from 1926 through 1977 and the Citigroup 3-Month Treasury Bill Index thereafter.
+For U.S. short-term reserve returns, we use the Ibbotson 1-Month Treasury Bill Index from 1926 through 1977 and the FTSE 3-Month Treasury Bill Index thereafter.